Carthyc14/githubActions-practice/README.md

 # githubActions-practice
-Exploring GitHub Actions and the if statement
+Exploring GitHub Actions with conditionals and contexts